michaelwfc/csapp/docs/Chapter 6 The Memory Hierarchy.md

 ### 6.3.1 Caching in the Memory Hierarchy

 #### Cache
- a small, fast storage device that acts as a staging area for the data objects stored in a larger, slower device.
+ a small, fast storage device that acts as `a staging area` for the data objects stored in a larger, slower device.

 ![image](../images/Chapter%206%20The%20Memory%20Hierarchy/Figure%206.22%20The%20basic%20principle%20of%20caching%20in%20a%20memory%20hierarchy.png)

 #### Blocks:
-The storage at level k + 1 is partitioned into contiguous chunks of data objects called blocks.
+The storage at level k + 1 is partitioned into contiguous chunks of data objects called `blocks`.
 Each block has a unique address or name that distinguishes it from other blocks.

 #### Transfer Units
 Data are always copied back and forth between level k and level k + 1 in block-size transfer units

 #### Cache Hits

 When a program needs a particular data object d from level k + 1, it first looks for d in one of the blocks currently stored at level k.
-If d happens to be cached at level k, then we have what is called a cache hit.
+If d happens to be cached at level k, then we have what is called `a cache hit`.
 The program reads d directly from level k, which by the nature of the memory hierarchy is faster than reading d from level k + 1

 #### Cache Misses

 #### Evicting the block
-This process of overwriting an existing block is known as replacing or evicting the block.
+This process of overwriting an existing block is known as `replacing or evicting the block`.
-The block that is evicted is sometimes referred to as a victim block.
+The block that is evicted is sometimes referred to as `a victim block`.
-The decision about which block to replace is governed by the cache’s replacement policy
+The decision about which block to replace is governed by `the cache’s Replacement/Eviction policy`

-#### Cache’s replacement policy
+#### Cache’s Replacement/Eviction policy
-  - A cache with a random replacement policy would choose a random victim block.
+  - A cache with `a random replacement policy` would choose a random victim block.
-  - A cache with a least recently used (LRU)replacement policy would choose the block that was last accessed the furthest in the past.
+  - A cache with `a least recently used (LRU) replacement policy` would choose the block that was last accessed the furthest in the past.

 #### Kinds of Cache Misses

-- Cold (compulsory) miss
+- **Cold (compulsory) miss**
 Cold misses occur because the cache is empty.

-- Conflict miss
+- **Conflict miss**
-Most caches limit blocks at level k+1 to a small subset (sometimes a singleton)of the block positions at level k.
+Most caches limit blocks at level k+1 to a small subset (sometimes a singleton) of the block positions at level k.
   - E.g. Block i at level k+1 must be placed in block (i mod 4) at level k.
   Conflict misses occur when the level k cache is large enough, but multiple data objects all map to the same level k block.
   - E.g. Referencing blocks 0, 8, 0, 8, 0, 8, ... would miss every time.